remscodes/drino/README.md

 #### Follow

-Make another http request sequentially that depends on previous one.
+Make another http request sequentially that depends on the previous one.

 Example :